skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-10-arrays-read-only-properties.md

-The interesting part is the `ArrayObject` implementation, because in JavaScript, unlike in virtually any other language, it's possible to write beyond the current array's size -- the effect of that assignment is that all of the indexes between the old and new last index are filled with `undefined`:
+The interesting part is the `ArrayObject` implementation, because in JavaScript, unlike in virtually any other language, it's possible to write beyond the current array's size -- the effect of that assignment is that all indexes between the old and new last index are filled with `undefined`:

 ```java
 @ExportLibrary(InteropLibrary.class)